HTTP 503 status code (Service Unavailable) - Amazon CloudFront

 Origin server does not have enough capacity to support the request rate

-CloudFront generates this error when the origin server is overwhelmed with incoming requests.
+When an origin server is unavailable or unable to serve incoming requests, it returns an HTTP 503 status code (Service Unavailable).
 CloudFront then relays the error back to the user.
 To resolve this issue, try the following solutions:

-• If you use Elastic Load Balancing as your origin server, see How do I troubleshoot 503 errors returned while using Classic Load Balancer?
+• If you use Elastic Load Balancing as your origin server:

 CloudFront caused the error due to resource constraints at the edge location